When and What to Ask: AskBench and Rubric-Guided RLVR for LLM Clarification: Experimental Setup

 \subsection{Evaluation Protocol}

 For evaluation, we freeze the policy and interact with the judge in evaluation-only mode.
-For multi-turn benchmarks we roll out dialogues with a fixed turn budget (3 turns unless noted) and require a final answer on the last turn; the judge classifies replies as clarification vs.\ final answer, simulates user responses when needed, and scores final answers.
-We additionally report single-turn accuracy on the original QA benchmarks and include HealthBench~\citep{arora2025healthbench}, a rubric-scored benchmark of 5{,}000 multi-turn healthcare conversations, to test open-ended settings without a single gold answer.
-To keep judge-based rubric scoring tractable, we evaluate on a randomly sampled subset of 500 HealthBench conversations and score them with our A3B judge (instead of the proprietary GPT-based judge used in the original HealthBench protocol); we report the HealthBench score (normalized rubric score), which is not directly comparable to HealthBench's published numbers.
-We also include a stricter two-turn \emph{Hard} protocol; full protocol and scoring details are provided in Appendix~\ref{app:eval-details}.
-We also include a lightweight Self-Alert prompting baseline~\citep{guo2025protect} (Appendix~\ref{sec:self-alert-prompt}).
+For multi-turn benchmarks we roll out dialogues with a fixed turn budget (3 turns unless noted) and require a final answer on the last turn; the judge classifies replies as clarification vs.\ final answer, simulates user responses, and scores final answers.
+We also report single-turn accuracy on the original QA benchmarks and a HealthBench~\citep{arora2025healthbench} score on 500 sampled conversations scored by our A3B judge, so the numbers are not directly comparable to the original HealthBench protocol.
+We additionally include a stricter two-turn \emph{Hard} protocol (Appendix~\ref{app:eval-details}) and cross-judge robustness / simulator-sensitivity checks (Appendix~\ref{app:judge-robustness}).
+We also evaluate a lightweight Self-Alert prompting baseline~\citep{guo2025protect} (Appendix~\ref{sec:self-alert-prompt}) only on AskOverconfidence.